Iskanderrus/Iskanderrus/README.md

 - 👋 Hi, I’m Alex @Iskanderrus
-- 👀 I’m interested in switching my career to programming.
+- 👀 I’m interested in switching my career to Data Science and Python programming.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on study of Python Development.
-- 📫 How to reach me alex_ru2002@list.ru
+- 📫 How to reach me: alex_ru2002@list.ru or Telegram @Iskanderrus77

 <!---
 Iskanderrus/Iskanderrus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.